luliudata/fastapi-ml-deplyment/README.md

 ```
 Application startup complete
 ```
-Copy `http://127.0.0.1:8000/` to a web browser (e.g: Google Chrome), you'll see a default `root` page with a pre-defined message:
+Then copy `http://127.0.0.1:8000/` to a web browser (e.g: Google Chrome), you'll see a default `root` page with a pre-defined message:
 ```
 ["This is a test endpoint."]
 ```

-Then adds `/docs` at the end of `http://127.0.0.1:8000/`, the Swagger page will show up, which provides an interactive page to make model predictions.
+Next step adds `/docs` at the end of `http://127.0.0.1:8000/`, the Swagger page will show up, which provides an interactive page to make model predictions.

 The RandomForest Classifier is trained to classify if the patient died during the follow-up period (0 - Survival / 1 - dead).
 Pass a testing JSON payload: